-- (a) In the case of a tender or quotation which does not exceed £9,999 for which budgetary provision exists, the Approved Officer shall be authorised to accept the most satisfactory tender. - (b) In the case of a tender or quotation which is between £10,000 but is below £50,000 for which budgetary provision exists, the Approved Officer, with informal written acceptance provided by the relevant Cabinet Member portfolio holder and Cabinet Member for Central Services Leader of the Council shall be authorised to accept the most satisfactory tender. - (c) In the case of a tender which exceeds £50,000 but is below £250,000 £500,000 for which budgetary provision exists, the relevant Cabinet Member portfolio holder and the Cabinet Member for Central Services or the Leader of the Council shall be authorised to accept the most satisfactory tender. - (d) In the case of a tender which exceeds £500,000 for which budgetary provision exists, the Cabinet shall be authorised to accept the most satisfactory tender. - (e) Additional authority may be provided for (or required) as set out in section 6.3 in order to accept tenders outside the ordinary thresholds above or for those significant in nature. - (e) A re-assessment of the Contractors financial stability shall be carried out where the tender value exceeds £100,000.
-This would normally be undertaken during the pre-qualification and/or at the tender submission stage of the process.
+- (a) In the case of a tender or quotation which does not exceed £9,999 for which budgetary provision exists, the Approved Officer shall be authorised to accept the most satisfactory tender. - (b) In the case of a tender or quotation which is between £10,000 but is below £50,000 for which budgetary provision exists, the Approved Officer, with informal written acceptance provided by the relevant Cabinet Member portfolio holder and Leader of the Council shall be authorised to accept the most satisfactory tender. - (c) In the case of a tender which exceeds £50,000 but is below £500,000 for which budgetary provision exists, the relevant Cabinet Member portfolio holder and the Leader of the Council shall be authorised to accept the most satisfactory tender. - (d) In the case of a tender which exceeds £500,000 for which budgetary provision exists, the Cabinet shall be authorised to accept the most satisfactory tender. - (e) Additional authority may be provided for (or required) as set out in section 6.3 in order to accept tenders outside the ordinary thresholds above or for those significant in nature. - (e) A re-assessment of the Contractors financial stability shall be carried out where the tender value exceeds £100,000.
+This would normally be undertaken during the pre-qualification and/or at the tender submission stage of the

+- process.
 This information should be presented in any report to the Cabinet or Cabinet Member. - (f) Tenders or quotations can only be accepted in accordance with the agreed award criteria i.e. most economically advantageous or lowest price.